west0883/treadmill_encoder_pipeline_code/README.md

 This respository is a work in progress.
 For questions, problems, or concerns, please email Sarah West at [west0883@umn.edu](west0883@umn.edu).

 Please cite use of this code in any resulting projects or publications as: <br>
-West, SL.
+West SL, Aronson JD.
 (2021).
 MATLAB disk treadmill velocity porcessing code.
 Accessed [date accessed]. https://github.com/west0883/treadmill_encoder_pipeline_code